webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/performs-feats-of-strength.md

+---
+aliases:
----,aliases:,- performs feats of strength,tags:,- Compendium/CSRD/en/Foci,---
+- performs feats of strength
+tags:
+- Compendium/CSRD/en/Foci
+---

 A muscled prodigy, you can haul incredible weight, hurl your body through the air, and punch through doors.
  ### Intrusion